rishavranjan943/Recipeapp/Readme.md

 1.Clone the repository

-2. cd Recipeapp
+2.Make virtual enivornment

-4.Make virtual enivornment
+3. cd Recipeapp

-3.pip install Flask requests python-dotenv
+4.pip install Flask requests python-dotenv

-4.Make a .env file and add API_KEY to it you can get your on api key by sign in to spoonacular api
+5.Make a .env file and add API_KEY to it you can get your on api key by sign in to spoonacular api

-4.python app.py
+6.python app.py